stfwn/neural-network-pruning/report/1-method.md

 __Model.__ A neural network following the specifications in @lecun1998, as is also used in @frankle2019 in their paper about the lottery ticket hypothesis.
 It is a fully connected network containing two hidden layers with 300 and 100 neurons, in that order.
-With an 784-neuron input layer -- sized to the MNIST's
+With a 784-neuron input layer -- sized to the MNIST's
 $28 \times 28$ images, this sums up to $266.2$k weights.

 __Initialization methods.__ As a starting point, four initialization algorithms